hci-lab-um/heuristics-for-test-tool-design/H03-What-previous-experiences-do-people-bring-to-the-tool.md

 - This includes previous experience with the domain, the software under test, IT, testing, test tools and this specific tool.
 - These experiences will affect their preconceptions of how to engage with the tool: what it does, and how they want to engage with it.

+Key questions to ask yourself:
+- How will you enable people to work effectively and efficiently who bring different backgrounds, skills and experiences to the tool?
+- Will something that feels obvious and intuitive to you be as obvious and intuitive to others?
+What would be obvious and intuitive to other people?
+- How can your design include others – how will you [design in accessibility, inclusion](https://inclusive.microsoft.design/)?
+- What is your expectation of experience and skill levels and does that match the actual skills and experience people have?
+(May be lower or higher than yours… Are you over-estimating or under-estimating people’s knowledge and skill?)
+- Have previous experiences with new tools or new methods been supportive to the person?
+This might include [whether a learning culture is encouraged](https://osf.io/preprints/psyarxiv/qz43x) and [understanding the developer experience](https://dl.acm.org/doi/10.1145/3639443): both those links are to work about developers, but the same questions arise for testers.
+- Will the tool users be familiar with testing / IT terminology?
+If they are business testers they may not be.
+- What else do they need to know to be able to use the tool successfully and how do you supply that to them?
+- What else have they experienced that might affect ow they perceive or use the tool?

+</details>

+<details close> <summary>Research Points and Quotes</summary>

 Research Point: we found that people testing software came from a wide range of backgrounds, with widely differing experiences of domains, IT, testing and tools.
 It is difficult to design tools for a wide range of people, but it is possible to make a tool useable by as many groups of people as possible.
 Think about *who else* needs to use the tool.

-</details>

-<details close> <summary>Research quotes from testers</summary>

 *``non-testers ask interesting questions [about the software under test about things that] sounds obvious to us.
 We need both perspectives.
 We need new thinkers [not people] spoiled with old experiences that probably block their creativity''*

 *`` [can see different groups for test tools] among people I work with: someone with an IT education who is a specialist tester, someone with a biology degree who became a tester, someone who is a saxophonist - an improviser ... and there are users who become testers [giving different perspectives]''*